By Dr Thomas Brown | January 03 2018

 If you're looking to build a business case for inbound, you'll need buy-in from the person(s) in charge.
 Find out how ‘the three-sale sale’ approach could help.

-It’s common for marketing managers to ‘get’ the merits of switching to an inbound approach.
+It’s common for sales and marketing managers to ‘get’ the merits of switching to an inbound approach.
 You know the lingo, the landscape is familiar, and you’re accountable for the success of the company’s marketing—incentives don’t come much bigger than that.

 But you need buy-in from the person in charge, and translating those merits into a language they speak isn’t always easy.
 So how can you accomplish this?